Why should we care about home burglary statistics?

 After the burglary, 65% of the surveyed criminals tried to get rid of stolen items immediately, presumably before the items were reported as stolen and cops were looking for them in earnest.
 The rest would store them in secluded areas and try to move the items at a later date.

-If you’ve marked and recorded serial numbers of your valuables as we suggest from our DIY home security tips article, then you can let all of the local second hand stores and pawn shops know that you had some items stolen, what they were, where the distinguishing markings were, and give them a list of any model and serial numbers.
-While the police may also talk to shop owners, you can likely get to them faster and put a face to the crime for the pawn shop owners and employees.
+If you’ve marked and recorded serial numbers of your valuables as we suggest from our DIY home security tips article, then you can let all of the local second-hand stores and pawn shops know that you had some items stolen, what they were, where the distinguishing markings were, and give them a list of any model and serial numbers.
+While the police may also talk to shop owners, you can likely get to them faster and put a face to the crime for the pawnshop owners and employees.